 The beauty and simplicity of these mold-making materials is that you can take something that is creatively made, such as a one-off artistic item, and replicate it, accurately retaining the entire exterior detailing, easily and quickly.

-Silicone Mold-Making for Industrial Applications:
+Mold-Making Kits for Industrial Applications:

 We offer FREE technical advice!

 Mold-making supplies are used for situations where you might want to consistently reproduce a product, part, or feature.
-Silicone and rubber molds allow for detailed reproduction of every feature of the original cast, as well as the flexibility needed to release the new cast without any damage.
+Silicone rubber molds allow for detailed reproduction of every feature of the original cast, as well as the flexibility needed to release the new cast without any damage.